mdfortino/a11y-site/README.md

 * Chrome Vox

 ## Unsolved Issues
-Current status: 3/19: Met with Jaime
+Current status: Working with Jaime, UX Designer, to build out wireframes for well-designed, accessible site.
+Will continue to update changes as we build out the site.
+See schedule for latest updates/plan.